Guides

 Scene writing and pacing for interactive formats

 Visual novel scenes follow a different rhythm than prose fiction or screenwriting.
-Each scene needs a clear purpose within the route, but it also needs to work as a discrete reading unit because players may save and quit at any point.
+Each scene needs a clear purpose within the story, but it also needs to work as a discrete reading unit because players may save and quit at any point.
 Write scenes that open with a grounding beat establishing where the characters are and what just happened, build toward one emotional or narrative shift, and close with momentum that pulls the reader into the next scene.
 Avoid scenes that exist only to deliver exposition without character interaction.

 Pacing in visual novels is controlled partly by the writer and partly by the player's click speed, so you have less control over rhythm than in other media.
 Use line length deliberately: short lines create urgency, longer lines slow the pace for reflection.
 Place choice points at moments of genuine tension or emotional decision rather than at arbitrary intervals.
 Players should feel that the story is asking them to commit to something when a choice appears, not that the writer ran out of linear content.